LaboratoryGA/cla-cmp-fb-tweet/README.md

 When complete, press `Ctrl+X` and when asked if you wish to save, press `Y`.

-See the section below on "Advanced Configuration Recipes" for more options.
+See the section below on "Advanced Configuration/Usage Recipes" for more options.

 #### Legacy Support
 This version of the module has been specifically designed to use the